This is What I learned from a 10-day silent Vipassana meditation retreat

-I never thought I'd end up going for a 10-day Vipassana Meditation Course.
+I never thought I'd end up going for a 10-day Vipassana meditation retreat.

 I vividly recall discussing Vipassana with a friend a few years ago, telling him that I found Vipassana too structured and rigid for my liking.